Gilmore Tee

-Gilmore Qhawe Khumalo (also known as Gilmore Tee) is a Zimbabwean Media Practitioner, Curator, Cultural Manager and Fashionista.
+Gilmore Tee (born Gilmore Qhawe Khumalo) is a Zimbabwean Media Practitioner, Curator, Cultural Manager and Fashionista.
 In 2019 he was listed among Forbes Africa's 30 under 30.
 Gilmore writes for Conde Nast GQ South Africa and Glamour Magazine South Africa.
 He is also the Founder and Curator of The PiChani, a PAN African lifestyle and cross-networking platform which integrates young entrepreneurs, leaders and achievers, from finance, creative, agriculture, civic, tourism, medical, technology, diplomatic and sports industries.
 It's the biggest dress-up event in Zimbabwe, hosted in Bulawayo, Zimbabwe.

 Background

 Gilmore was born in Bulawayo, Zimbabwe where he grew up.
 He attended early education at McKeurtan Primary School.
 He continued his high school at Gifford High School and St Gabriel's College.
 He then proceeded to doing a Higher Diploma in French with CIEP – Centre International d’Etudes Pedagogiques under the Alliance Française, graduating in 2011.
 He later went on to doing Development Studies with the National University of Science and Technology.

 Gilmore started his career in media at the age of 17 year as a Newsletter Editor for the Radio Dialogue Youth Press Bureau.
 In 2007, he was published in an Anthology by Mthwakazi Arts Festival, leading to him joining British Council's Echoes Of Young Voices Group in 2008.
 In 2009, Gilmore was selected to represent Zimbabwe at the Global Youth Summit in the UK, a program by British Council.
 On coming back to Zimbabwe, he founded Deck Magazine alongside ETV Scandals’ Actress Mbo Mahocs, Chris Nqoe, Ntando Van Moyo and Sonny Jermain.

 In 2014, Gilmore started a content creation and public relations company called Hunnar Management Agency, which then later rebranded in 2017 and became Paper Bag Africa.
 Gilmore started writing for Conde Nasts’ GQ South Africa & Glamour South Africa in 2017.
 Prio, he was a columnist at The Standard Newspaper and also hosted a weekly radio show with South Africa's CliffCentral.
 In 2020 to 2021, he was the Zimbabwean representative for the MTV Africa Music Awards and also hosted the red carpet in 2016, 2017 and returned in 2022 as a host and Co-Producer of the Red Carpet at Zimbabwe Music Awards.